DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Feather ESP32-S2/Steam Partner Metrics Display/README.md

 - Uses a task scheduled batch script to download the report
 - Required: user logged into Steam Partner portal using MSEdge with the appropriate permissions to download the metric data
 - Exports 1 CSV file to the Adafruit Feather ESP32-S2 microcontroller which it then parses (this can take a long time).
-- Displays output on alphanumeric display
+- Displays updated data on alphanumeric display

 ### (Method 2) CSV Parsing with Python, Export JSON to Microcontroller
 - This example downloads & parses 10 CSV files (as a demo).